scaleoutsystems/fedn-cpp-client/examples/mnist-libtorch-cnpy/README.md

 Once installed, make sure to set the correct paths in the `CMakeLists.txt` file.

 #### Build the client executable
 Now that the libraries are installed, we can build the client executable.
-Here we show how to build the example client `mnist-client`.
+Here we show how to build the example client `mnist-client-cnpy`.
 Ensure that all paths specified in the `CMakeLists.txt` file are correct.:

     mkdir -p build
     cd build
     cmake ..
     make -j 4

-After the last command you should have `mnist-client` executable ready to use.
+After the last command you should have `mnist-client-cnpy` executable ready to use.

 ## Connecting client to the server

 ## Fedn Studio
-Now lets connect your client to your Studio project, update the `client.yaml` file located in the base directory of `fedn-cpp-client` with the following content:
+Now lets connect your client to your Studio project, update the `client.yaml` file located in the base directory of `fedn-cpp-client-cnpy` with the following content:

 ```yaml
 discover_host: api.fedn.scaleoutsystems.com/test-sad-reducer